Support This Site

 In the next stupidly contrived scene, Six-Pack walks off a cliff, drops about 35 feet, and discovers a sunken ship only about 100 yards from the station.
 Amazingly enough, They Never Knew It Was There!

 Come on now!

-When they constructed this station they never looked around?
+When they constructed this station they never scouted the area?
+They never looked around?
 Not even 100 yards???
 It turns out this Russian wessel is none other than the Leviathan: purported by the Russians to still be operational in the Black Sea, as opposed to sunk in the trenches of the Atlantic.
 Film frames are wasted as Willie hunts for Six-Pack (HA!
 Like She Cares!).
 Six-Pack on the other hand, discovers a sunken chest, brings it onboard the station, drinks some vodka found in the trunk, and Merry Mishaps ensue.